List of incidents at Walt Disney World

-This is a summary of notable incidents that have taken place at Walt Disney World in Orlando, Florida.
+This is a list of notable incidents that occurred at the Walt Disney World Resort in Lake Buena Vista and Bay Lake, Florida, United States.
 The term "incidents" refers to major injuries, deaths, loss (or injury), or significant crimes related to the attractions themselves, or personal altercations and incidents between the theme park guests and employees.
 Attraction-related incidents usually fall into one of the following categories: